Fredobedo/JVS2X/README.md

  <BR>

 <h2>Building the hardware</h2>
-  Here are the components you need to construct your adapter:
+  Here are the components you need to construct your adapter (total max.
+15€):
    <img src="doc/components.jpg">

 Please follow this diagram for soldering: